 Mathematical vocabulary is shared and taught to children so they can use this in their own explanations, which supports their developing reasoning skills.
 Vocabulary is progressive across the federation but there are key words that are reinforced in all year groups to ensure they are embedded.

 We use assessment grids in Key Stage 1 and 2 and Development Matters in the Early Years Foundation Stage to track progress in Mathematics and every term teacher assessments are inputted into our tracking system, Pupil Asset.
-Through this we are able to see which children or groups of children are making good progress and which need additional support.
-Lesson observations, book scrutinies, pupil voice and learning walks take place regularly to enable us to monitor consistency across the federation for all children.
-Feedback is given to each staff member after observations as well as being shared with the Mathematics Team.
+Through this we are able to see which children or groups of children are making good progress and which need additional support, enabling us to put in place effective interventions where necessary.

-The federation has invested in My Maths, TTRockstars, including Numbots and Purple Mash which are online mathematics sites for children to use at home and in school to connect and enhance their learning.
+The federation has invested in Freckle, My Maths, TTRockstars, including Numbots and Purple Mash which are online mathematics sites for children to use at home and in school to connect and enhance their learning.